I Reviewed Every AI Journaling App in 2026. Most Are the Same.

 Reflectly is the journaling app for people who have never journaled before.
 It uses positive psychology principles to guide you through short, structured daily check-ins.
 The interface is colorful and friendly, and the AI keeps things simple.

 What it does well: Onboarding.
 Reflectly makes it incredibly easy to start.
-The app asks how you're feeling, walks you through a guided reflection, and tracks your mood over time.
+The app asks how you are feeling, walks you through a guided reflection, and tracks your mood over time.
 For someone who finds blank pages intimidating, this removes every barrier.

-Limitations: The AI can feel shallow once you've been journaling for a while.
+Limitations: The AI can feel shallow once you have been journaling for a while.
 Power users tend to outgrow it.
 No voice support, no web app, and the positive psychology framing can start to feel repetitive.

 What it does well: If you want a daily dose of Marcus Aurelius without the commitment of a full journaling practice, Stoic nails it.
 The guided prompts are thoughtful, the habit tracking (streaks, badges) keeps you coming back, and the meditation features round out the experience.

-Limitations: The AI is lighter -- it provides prompts and structure, not deep analysis of your responses.
+Limitations: The AI is lighter.
+It provides prompts and structure, not deep analysis of your responses.
 Journaling is one feature among many rather than the core focus.
-If you want the AI to actually engage with what you wrote, you may want more.

 Dayora is the newcomer worth watching.
-It offers AI-powered journaling with voice transcription, mood tracking, relationship insights, and pattern recognition -- and it's completely free.
+It offers AI-powered journaling with voice transcription, mood tracking, relationship insights, and pattern recognition, and it is completely free.
 No credit card, no trial, no paywalls.
 Their MED framework (Mindfulness, Energize, Daily Regulation) gives the app a wellness angle that goes beyond pure journaling.

 Limitations: Web-only for now, which makes it harder to journal on the go.
 Being new means less proven long-term reliability, and the “completely free” model raises fair questions about sustainability.